jundalisay/spblist/content/en/research/einstein/relativity/section-15.md

 This expression approaches infinity as the velocity `v` approaches the velocity of light `c`*.
 The velocity must therefore always remain less than `c`. <!-- , however great may be the energies used to produce the acceleration.  -->

-> *Superphysics Note: Here, Einstein imposes c as the supreme judge of all movemements.
-Newton sourced all movement from "Lord God" (Principia, Book 3).
+{{< n n="Here, Einstein imposes c as the supreme judge of all movemements.
+Newton sourced all movement from 'Lord God' (Principia, Book 3).
 But Einstein sourced all movement from spacetime which is then evidenced by light.
 But spacetime is based on imagination and so Einstein's god of motion is really his own imagination using the language of math.
-This leads to arbitrary shapes of the universe in Section 32.
+This leads to arbitrary shapes of the universe in Section 32." >}}